 South East London Playgrounds

 South East London is spoilt for choice when it comes to big playgrounds like in Burgess Park and Crystal Palace.
-Many of them have been refurbished in recent years as well, like Peckham Rye Playground featuring challenging climbing structures and treehouses.
+Many of them have been refurbished in recent years as well, like Peckham Rye Playground featuring challenging climbing elements and treehouses.

 A beatiful woodland playground